dfense/tslab/README.md

 # tsla lab
 Exercise performed in GO language for demonstration purposes.
-The prject exercises the requirement's defined in an external document.
+The project exercises the requirement's defined in an external document.
 This project will not reveal the requirements publically to protect the exercise criteria and the source of the exercise.

-This project will however demonstrate a generic use of asynchronous go routines (agents) and a concurrent safe listener that is managed by a controller.
+This project will demonstrate a generic use of asynchronous go routines (agents) and a concurrent safe listener that is managed by a controller.
 The console will send commands to the controller to execute the control flow.

 # Quick Start
-Instructions here assume you want the source code to evaluate, as well as run the program.
+Instructions here assume viewer would the source code to evaluate, as well as run the program.
 Checkout the project from GitHub
 ```
 git clone github.com/dfense/gRPCtemplate